pascalmcme/pands-project-2021/README.md

 To get summary statistics for each class of iris plant I first need to group the data by class.
-This is done with the pandas inbuilt function data.groupby() which takes a column name as its argument[26].
-As I labeled the dataframe column with the class names "Class" my function is data.groupby(["Class"]).
-Mean() takes this array, grouped by class, and computes the mean of each variable for each group.
+This is done with the pandas inbuilt function "data.groupby()" which takes a column name as its argument[26].
+As I labeled the dataframe column with the class names "Class" my function is "data.groupby(["Class"])".
+"Mean()" takes this array, grouped by class, and computes the mean of each variable for each group.

 | Group Means     |              |             |              |             |